Hello everyone. This is Yamamoto from AI Isuzu.

 Desired Features for Genesis Air Force

-"Visibility" that allows pilots to easily check the time regardless of visibility conditions ・"Magnetic resistance" that is not affected by radar devices that generate strong electromagnetic fields ・Able to respond to sudden changes in atmospheric pressure and temperature robustness
+"Magnetic resistance" that is not affected by radar devices that generate strong electromagnetic fields ・Able to respond to sudden changes in

 In pursuit of these "watches for professional use", yes!
 It's full of "rugged gears" that men love (laughs) But please rest assured!
 It's not just the "simplicity" and "ruggedness" that are common in military watches.
 Compared to a decade ago, there are more variations, more color variations, more playful options, and more sophisticated fashion items.
 Whether you use it for business or everyday use, it will look really stylish and cool!
 In addition, the movement has also changed to our own caliber, and the degree of perfection has been further improved, and I think it is one of the best buys right now.
 Because it's a popular series, it's normal for there to be a lot of variations, but it's certainly confusing when there are so many (laughs).